Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment

-Combining this with \eqref{cvmeasure3} we get \ref{cvmeasure5}.
+Combining this with \eqref{cvmeasure3} we get \eqref{cvmeasure5}.

-Now that we have \eqref{cvmeasure5}, the rest of the proof is exactly the same as the proof of Lemma 4.1 in \cite{advech} once they have proved (4.3).
-The argument crucially needs the fact that $( R_1^t )_{t > 1}$ converges in distribution to $\mathcal{R}$ and is bounded in all $L^p$ spaces.
-This is true from Proposition \ref{cvr} applied with $h=h_t$, so the lemma is proved.
+Now that we have proved \eqref{cvmeasure5}, the rest of the proof is exactly the same as the proof of Lemma 4.1 in \cite{advech} once they have proved (4.3).
+The argument needs: 1) the fact that $e_1$, $S_1^t$ and $R_1^t$ are mutually independent, which is true according to Proposition \ref{approxparliid}, 2) the fact that $( R_1^t )_{t > 1}$ converges in distribution to $\mathcal{R}$ and is bounded in all $L^p$ spaces, which is true from Proposition \ref{cvr} applied with $h=h_t$. {In the probability in \eqref{cvmeasure5}, we can therefore add successively the factors $e_1$ and $R_1^t$ (and each time one of these factors is added we add an $\eta$ in $e^{- (1-\eta)\phi(t)}$) so that we obtain successively \eqref{cvmeasure7.1} and \eqref{cvmeasure9.1}, and then the convergence of $e^{\kappa \phi(t)} \mathbb{P} (e_1 S_1^t /t \geq x, \ e_1 S_1^t R_1^t /t \geq y )$.} Therefore the lemma is proved.

 \end{proof}